navpil/loggol/Readme.md

     SLF4J: Detected both log4j-over-slf4j.jar AND bound slf4j-log4j12.jar

-### Fallthrough to Log4j
+### Fallthrough to Log4j/Reload4j

-Don't do it.
-Fallback to log4j2.

-But if you really want to do it:
+Please migrate to Log4j2.x or use Reload4j, do not use log4j 1.x directly.

 Use **Log4j2** bridge `log4j-jul` for **JUL**, because it works better.